lynn9388/lynn9388.github.io/_posts/2019-09-06-create-a-lite-windows-10.md

 ## Tools

-We need a official Windows 10 image (you can find the official download URL from [TechBench by WZT](https://tb.rg-adguard.net/public.php)) and several other tools to rebuild that image.
+We need an official Windows 10 image (you can find the official download URL from [TechBench by WZT](https://tb.rg-adguard.net/public.php)) and several other tools to rebuild that image.

 - [Windows 10](https://tb.rg-adguard.net/public.php)
 - [UltraISO](https://www.ultraiso.com)